 - Feel distracted during prayer

-How to Start a Daily Devotional Journal for Beginners
+How to Start a Devotional Journal for Beginners

-First, choose a time you can return to daily.
-While morning works well for many, consistency matters more than preference.
+Choose a time you can return to daily.
+Many prefer mornings, but consistency matters more than preference.

 - The passage